jsawyer-wpb/acohol-license/README.md

 # ALCOHOL-LICENSE
-Script to copy new applications for alcohol licenses from Community Plus to GIS-Cluster
+Script to copy data for alcohol licenses from Community Plus to GIS-Cluster

 ## 1. first edit:
   * email on failure added